aiekick/edwnGui/README.md

 EGui is a Direct3D9 Graphical User Interface made for easy gui designment.

 ## How easy exactly is it to use?
-Here is a quick example on how to make a test environment window.
 ```cpp
 #include "EGui.hpp"